g1yp0/hypersonic_newtonian/README.md

 # Modified Newtonian Solver for Hypersonic flight

-Inspired by, and will be validated against, NASA's opern-source tool 'hyper_aero'
+Inspired by, and will be validated against, NASA's open-source tool 'hyper_aero'

+This code is not yet fit for the world!